CycloKid/Cyclokid-Games-Mirror/Cyclo-Games.md

-## Welcome to Super XP Games!
+## Welcome to Super XP Games Mirror!
 A site where you can play tons of cool games!
 Even at school!

 <img align="left" src="images/Minecraft.png" alt="Minecraft" width="120"/>
 <br/><br/>